 Happy Groundhog’s Day!

-My other Groundhog’s Day blogs:
+My other Groundhog’s Day blogs from previous years and places:

 Day Thirty-Seven: Happy Groundhog’s Day from Punxsutawney, PA